-It was created in 2015 by professors from the UPRM's English Department to provide high-quality and affordable language instruction to the university community, as well as to the general community through different courses and workshops.
-It serves speakers of other languages and is dedicated to offering instruction and practice opportunities, using the current curriculum, materials and techniques for ELL, ESL and ESP courses, and providing an ideal learning environment.
-This is accomplished by well-trained staff committed to the success of all students who participate in ITSLA activities.
+ITSLA was created in 2015 by professors from the UPRM's English Department to provide high quality language instruction to the university community through different courses and workshops.
+It serves speakers of other languages and is dedicated to offering instruction and practice opportunities using materials and techniques for ESL and ESP courses.

-Dr. Rosita Rivera rosita.rivera1@upr.edu Department of English
+Dr. Rosita Rivera rosita.rivera1@upr.edu Department of English Phone: 787-832-4040 Ext.
+3064, 3847